Mark 10: The rich man and the eye of the needle

 The theme of total acceptance of God is continued.
-Jesus continues on his journey and a rich man comes up to him and calls him a "Good teacher", (17) an appellation with which Jesus seems to disagree.
-"No one is good, except God alone".
-(18), a statement that trinitarians and non-trinitarians have used over the ages, as Jesus seems to say that he is different from God, see also Kenosis.
+Jesus continues on his journey and a rich man comes up to him and calls him a "Good teacher" (17), an appellation with which Jesus seems to disagree.
+"No one is good, except God alone" (18), a statement that trinitarians and non-trinitarians have used over the ages, as Jesus seems to say that he is different from God, see also Kenosis.
 Jesus tells him that the man already knows the commandments (could be the Ten Commandments or the Didache#The Two Ways or the 613 mitzvot), and the man tells him that he has always kept them.
 Jesus then ups the stakes and tells him that he should give up everything, give it to the poor, and follow him, see also Evangelical counsels.
 The man cannot comply and he goes away sad.
 Jesus tells everyone that "It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
 (25) This is a radical teaching, then and now, as most people naturally believe riches, especially their own, are a sign of God's favor.

-Some argue that this does not mean that no rich person can enter heaven, but that the rich must humble themselves in order to achieve salvation.
-There is, however, debate about this among Christians.

 The disciples (students) then wonder aloud if any person can fully keep Jesus' commandments.
 Jesus reminds them, "With man this is impossible, but not with God; all things are possible with God."
 (27) Peter says that they have given up everything to follow Jesus.
 Jesus says they will be rewarded with "...a hundred times as much in this present age (homes, brothers, sisters, mothers, children and fields—and with them, persecutions) and in the age to come, eternal life."
 (30) and then repeats that the first will be last and the last first.
 See also the Beatitudes and Discourse on ostentation#Materialism.

 The reference to persecution has been interpreted by some scholars as Mark trying to bolster the faith of his audience, perhaps victims of a persecution themselves.
-Persecution of Christians was rare during the probable writing of the gospel, however, except perhaps under Nero in Rome (64-68).
+Persecution of Christians was rare during the probable writing of the gospel, however, except perhaps under Nero in Rome (64–68).